 - Pay Down Your Most Expensive Debt First

 - Consolidate Your Debt for a Lower Interest Rate

-- Settle Your Debt For Less Than You Owe
+- Resolve Your Debt For Less Than You Owe

 By dividing your monthly obligation bi-weekly, or weekly payments, you can effectively cut your interest rate and get out of debt faster.

 You can reduce your overall interest charges for credit card accounts that carry a balance month to month by making multiple small, frequent payments.
 It helps because, in many cases, interest accrues based on your average daily balance during the billing period.
 The lower you can keep the balance day by day, the less interest you pay.

 For loans, this only works if your loan doesn’t have a static monthly payment term.
 It won’t be helpful if your loan is amortized on a specific date regardless of when you paid.
 So make sure you check with your loan provider and enroll in a bi-weekly repayment plan if necessary.

 Interest can cause debt to grow over time, and most minimum payments are too low to keep up.
 For example, if your credit card has an interest rate of 23% and the minimum payment is 3%, that means that most of your monthly payment is paying off interest charges rather than lowering your principal balance.

 By paying more than the minimum payment, you can lower your balance faster and pay much less over time.

 A windfall is a sizable, sometimes unexpected financial gain.
 Unexpected windfalls might include inheritances, prize winnings, and gifts.
 You may also have an anticipated windfall from a tax return, large sale, investments returns, or job bonus.